Practice & Projects · OrevateAI

 Dental School Admissions and Curriculum Similarities

-The first two years usually focus on classroom-based learning and laboratory work, covering basic sciences and preclinical dental techniques.
-The latter two years are heavily clinical, where students gain hands-on experience treating a diverse range of patients under the close supervision of experienced faculty.
-This clinical training is paramount for developing the skills necessary to practice dentistry independently.
+Once admitted, students face a challenging and intensive curriculum that typically spans four years of professional study, often preceded by a bachelor’s degree.
+The first two years usually focus on foundational biomedical sciences and preclinical dental techniques, including extensive laboratory work and simulation exercises.
+The latter two years are heavily clinical, where students gain invaluable hands-on experience treating a diverse range of patients under the close supervision of experienced faculty.
+This clinical training is paramount for developing the diagnostic skills, treatment planning abilities, and manual dexterity necessary to practice dentistry independently and safely.
 The core competencies and learning objectives are identical, regardless of whether the degree awarded is a DMD or a DDS.

 Licensing and Practice Rights